vladimir-ilyashenko/pgsql-io/README.md

 # OPENRDS

-Steps to build a build postgresql build environment on CentOS 7/8 on AMD/ARM
+Steps to setup a dev environment

+## 1.) run ./setupCLOUD.sh for runtime OS config

-## 1.) run ./setupInitial.sh to configure OS environment
+## 2.) run ./setupInitial.sh for dev OS config

+## 3.) re-login so your new env variables get initialized

-## 2.) configure your ~/.aws credentials
+## 4.) configure your ~/.aws credentials

-## 3.) run ./setupBLD-IN.sh to pull in the IN directory from S3
+## 5.) run ./setup-IN.sh to pull in the IN directory from S3

-## 4.)
-Setup Src builds for PGBIN in $BLD
-       in el7-only:
-         + libSrcBuilds.sh
-         + gisSrcBuilds.sh
-         + buildBoost.sh
-       in amd-only:
-         + installOracleInstantClient.sh
-         + installCppDriver.sh
-       sharedLibs.sh